codecrafters-io/build-your-own-redis/stage_descriptions/lists-01-mh6.md

 (integer) 2
 ```

 The return value is the number of elements in the list after appending.
-It is encoded as a RESP integer.
+The number is encoded as a [RESP integer](https://redis.io/docs/latest/develop/reference/protocol-spec/#integers).

 ### Tests